anmolsherawat/project_s-w/README.md

 ## Authors

-This website was created by **Anmol** and **Sahil Kumar**, combining passion for technology with a mission to simplify smartphone selection for everyone.
+This website was created by Anmol and Sahil Kumar, combining passion for technology with a mission to simplify smartphone selection for everyone.

 ## Contact